How to Cook a Flat Iron Steak

 5. Heat Skillet - Add a light coat of vegetable oil to a heavy skillet.
 Place on a burner set to medium-high heat.

 6. Sear - Remove the steak from the sealed bag.
 Pat the steak dry and place in the hot pan.
-Cook about 1 to 2 minutes per side to create a brown, crisp crust.
+Sear about 1 to 2 minutes per side to create a brown, crisp crust.
 Steaks cooked sous vide do not require resting so you can serve immediately.

 Steak Temperature Guide